gdbots/app-bundle-php/README.md

   my_bucket: 'https://s3-%cloud_region%.amazonaws.com/my-bucket-%kernel.environment%-%cloud_region%'
 ```

 Why not use environment variables for all of this?
-In our use case, we generate the a `.constants.php` file
+In our use case, we generate the `.constants.php` file
 using the composer `ScriptHandler` which has application details which are generated at build or deploy time
 and then would not change unless a new deploy happened.